sanderslab/magellanmapper/README.md

 - [Miniconda](https://conda.io/miniconda.html), a light version of the Anaconda package and environment manager for Python, will be installed if an existing installation isn't found
 - A `clr3` environment with Python 3
-- The Scipy, Numpy, Matplotlib stack
+- Scipy, Numpy, Matplotlib stack
-- Mayavi and related Git repositories, downloaded into the parent folder of Clrbrain (ie alongside rather than inside Clrbrain) for the GUI and 3D visualization; note that Mayavi currently requires a graphical environment to install
+- Mayavi and TraitsUI stack for GUI and 3D visualization; note that Mayavi currently requires a graphical environment to install
 - Scikit-Image for image processing

+On occasion, dependencies with required updates that have not been released will be downloaded as shallow Git clones into the parent folder of Clrbrain (ie alongside rather than inside Clrbrain) and pip installed.

+To install/run without a GUI, run a lightweight setup, `./setup_env.sh -l` ("L" arg), which avoids the Mayavi stack.

 ## Run Clrbrain
 Opening an image file typically involves importing it into a Numpy array format before loading it in the GUI and processing it headlessly.

-- Open `runclrbrain.sh` and edit it with the path to your image file and a sample command, such as file import
 - Open a new terminal if you just installed Miniconda
 - Run the script:

 ```
 source activate clr3
-./runclrbrain.sh
+./runclrbrain.sh -i [path_to_your_image]
 ```

 ## Access from Git